 If the request is for your own personal information, proof of identification is required.
 Please include a photocopy of a piece of your identification bearing your signature when mailing in your request.

-If you are acting as an agent for an individual other than yourself, please include a letter of consent duly signed and dated from that individual authorizing you to act on his/her behalf.
+If you are acting as an agent for an individual other than yourself, please include a letter of consent duly signed and dated from that individual authorizing you to act on their behalf.

 For further information, you may contact us at 519-255-6100 ext.
 6285.